PascalMinder/geoblock/readme.md

 ### Force monthly update `forcemonthlyupdate`
 Even if an IP stays in the cache for a period of a month (about 30 x 24 hours), it must be fetch again after a month.

+### Allow unknown countries `allowunknowncountries`
+Some IP addresses have no country associated with them.
+If this option is set to true, all IPs with no associated country are also allowed.

+### Unknown country api response`unknowncountryapiresponse`
+The API uri can be customized.
+This options allows to customize the response string of the API when a IP with no associated country is requested.

 ### Countries
 A list of country codes from which connections to the service should be allowed